 Education

-Providing Quechua language instructions in the diaspora, facilitating reconnection with cultural roots and Quechua-Speaking Communities.
+Providing Quechua language instructions facilitating reconnection with cultural roots and Quechua-Speaking Communities.

 Qichwa